 Founded in 1891, the California Institute of Technology – or Caltech, as it is often known – is a small but hugely influential research university, particularly within the fields of engineering and natural science.
 Indeed, the school currently boasts 73 Nobel laureates, while alumni have also contributed heavily to NASA missions and defence research projects.
 An unusually large amount of Caltech graduates also go on to earn PhDs.

-The school shares a famous rivalry with the Massachusetts Institute of Technology (MIT), while in recent years has enjoyed a boost in popularity through the television sitcom The Big Bang Theory, where many of the show’s main characters are fictionally employed.
+The school shares a famous rivalry with the Massachusetts Institute of Technology (MIT), while in recent years has enjoyed a boost in profile through the television sitcom The Big Bang Theory, where many of the show’s main characters are fictionally employed.

 5. University of Oxford